 I use a dollop, slightly smaller than a quarter size, about 5-6 pumps, onto wet face.
 The lotion/emulsion’s consistency isn’t as runny as the usual conventional cleansing milk.
 One might need time to get used to it considering it kind of feels like applying a cream cleanser or a moisturizer instead of a regular cleanser.
 But soldier on, the magic is about to happen.
 Once I wash off the milk with water (no cotton pads here!), I am left with not only non-stripped skin but also suppler.
 Err, what?
 Is that even possible?
 It is with this product.
 All the lovely oils are doing that to the skin.

 One thing to note, in the beginning it might feel like it leaves a residue.
 You might feel the skin feels a little slippery or filmy.
 But this is a matter of adapting.
 Our skin is so used of surfactants and that clean feeling after cleansing.
 The way that I see it, it’s like replacing the dirty oils with new nourishing oils instead.
 Hence the unfamiliar sensation.

 It’s the most perfect cleanser to use in the morning or if the skin is feeling dry and/or extra sensitive.
 By any means, the product itself is formulated with sensitive skin in mind.
 Washing my face with only water actually dries out my skin afterward – so that’s a no-go.
 As I mentioned, Skin Dewi Hazelnut Cleansing Milk will gently cleanse the skin with its silky, comforting texture, but still leaving it feeling supple and protected.
 It’s a win-win solution, really.

-If we’re only wearing sunscreen during the day, using Skin Dewi Hazelnut Cleansing Milk as a first cleanser might be enough.
+If I were only wearing sunscreen during the day, using Skin Dewi Hazelnut Cleansing Milk as a first cleanser might be enough.
 But, I personally stick to oil-based products for my first cleanser.
 It is still the most efficient in my book.
 It’s not suitable for removing makeup though.
 It’ll be a waste because you’re going to need a lot of it.
 And probably still not very clean afterward.
 Actually, Dewi recommends using a cleansing oil to remove the makeup first.